Side jobs for teachers looking for an easy summer gig!

 6. Online Course Instructor

-As a teacher, you have the great skill of being able to lead a class.
+As a teacher, you have the great skill of leading a class.
 So why not translate that into teaching a course online?
 This could be one of the more passive online summer jobs for teachers.

-You don’t just have to stick to whatever you teach at school, but think about other things that you have knowledge in that you could pass on.
+You don’t have to stick to what you teach at school.
+Think about other things that you know that you could pass on.